Marketing & Customer Service

 Step 1: Market and Promote

 Get the word out about the healthy foods and beverages your program offers.
-Consider sharing updates about new menu items, opportunities for parent and student participation and the health benefits of a more nutritious diets through:
+Consider sharing updates about new menu items, opportunities for parent and student participation, and the health benefits of more nutritious diets through:

 Step 2: Improve Your Presentation

 They way you present, introduce and market new or healthy options to students plays a big role in whether or not they will be inclined to consume them.
 Try appealing to all five senses.
 Ask yourself the following questions before putting a new item on the menu:

 Is the aroma tempting and pleasing?

 All of these factors complete the sensory experience and should be considered when planning your menu.
 Appealing meals increase participation and revenue for your program.